siko-lang/web/hugo-site/content/reference/modules.md

 import MyModule

 fn main() {
-  MyModule.public_function();
+  MyModule.publicFunction();
 }

 }
 ```

 By default, the import will bring all public definitions into the local namespace with various aliases:
 - the item will be available by its own name.
-A function named public_function can be called by calling public_function().
+A function named publicFunction can be called by calling publicFunction().
 - the item will be available by its qualified name, which for top level items is the module_name.item_name.
-In the previous example, the MyModule.public_function is a qualified name.
+In the previous example, the MyModule.publicFunction is a qualified name.
 - enum variants are available by 3 names: the variant name itself, the enum_name.variant_name and finally, the module_name.enum_name.variant_name.
 For example, the names True, Bool.True and Bool.Bool.True refer to the same variant, because the Bool enum is defined in the Bool module.